 6.46 Argument Passing to Library Functions [TRJ]

+Applicability to language

 The vulnerability as described in ISO/IEC 24772-1 subclause 6.46 is mitigated by SPARK.

-Applicability to language

 The general vulnerability that parameters might have values that are precluded by preconditions of the called routine applies to SPARK.

 To the extent that the preclusion of values can be expressed as part of the type system of SPARK, the preconditions are verified by a SPARK Analyzer statically or can be checked by dynamic checks and thus are no longer vulnerabilities.
 For example, any range constraint on values of a parameter can be expressed in SPARK by means of type or subtype declarations.
 Type violations are detected at compile time; subtype violations cause run-time exceptions.
 For that situation, preconditions, postconditions, type invariants, and subtype predicates can be specified explicitly to express more complex restrictions to be observed by callers.